Collecting international duty and import taxes

 Preparing for flash sales

-It's up to you how you want to handle refunds for duties and import taxes.
+It's up to you how you want to handle refunds for duty and import taxes.

-If you decide to offer refunds for duties and import taxes, bear the following in mind:
+If you decide to offer refunds for duty and import taxes, bear the following in mind:

 - If you refund an order that hasn’t been fulfilled yet, then you can still refund the duties.